keypulsations/video_music/README.md

 # Magic Music

-Magic Music is a prototype for the automatic generation of music soundtracks for videos.
-The music is not yet sophisticatedIt currently employs the following:
+Magic Music is a work in progress that aims for the automatic generation of music soundtracks for videos.
+This code does a couple of things:

+* Generates a simple techno soundtrack for a random video
+* Alters that video so that its scenes change with the beat of the music

+It currently employs the following:

 * ffmeg for video analysis
 * TensorFlow/Magenta for melody and beat creation
 * SuperCollider for audio synthesis

+Currently, the musical variation is provided by TensorFlow/Magenta in the form of differing melodies and rhythms, but leaves much to be desired.

 ## How it works